kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 ```

 This seems correct!
-Now let's see what happens if we tried to pass in a bottle of Amortentia, the strongest love potion, into the function:
+Now let's see what happens if we tried to pass in a bottle containing Amortentia, the strongest love potion.

 ```sh